WiFo-2: a generalist foundation model unifies heterogeneous wireless system design: RESULTS

-In Fig. \ref{fig3}e, we use t-SNE \cite{vandermaaten2008tsne} to compare token embeddings from the final encoder layer of WiFo-2 with those from two wireless foundation model baselines.
+To intuitively illustrate the wireless knowledge captured by the general representations of WiFo-2, we apply t-SNE \cite{vandermaaten2008tsne} to compare the token embeddings from the final encoder layer of WiFo-2 with those derived from LWM and SWIT.
 We construct 6 QuaDRiGa-based simulation datasets for controlled comparisons.
-In each set only one factor varies, namely center frequency, user angle, the presence or absence of a LoS path, scenario category, SNR, or user velocity.
+In each set, only one factor varies, namely center frequency, user angle, the presence or absence of a LoS path, scenario category, SNR, or user velocity.
 Across all sets, WiFo-2 yields more clearly separated clusters, whereas the baselines show mixed and poorly separated patterns.
-These results intuitively demonstrate the strong representational capacity of WiFo-2 for heterogeneous CSI.
+These results intuitively demonstrate the strong representational capacity of WiFo-2 for heterogeneous CSI distributions.